-Rents are subject to change for 2018 and will be updated as applicable by program.
+Rents are subject to change for 2019 and will be updated as applicable by program.
 Applicant is responsible for using the most recent rent limits available.
 Refer to Attachments.

 3. Market Analysis and Feasibility Analysis - A complete market study demonstrating the need for the housing is required.
+The market study for any housing activity should be included in the application submission via CD-ROM.
+The study must demonstrate a demand or need for the project.
 A credit underwriting analysis will be required for all projects to be considered for funding.
 Any applicant that fails to meet this threshold item will not be funded.
 For Homeless HOME set-aside funding an analysis must also be provided of how the project will fulfill a gap in the Continuum of Care's (CoC) identified Needs and Gaps.